DaftMat/MovieManager/README.md

 # MovieManager
-Little interface that allows you to manager your movies and series
+Little interface that allows you to manage your movies and series

 ## About the code